John A. Patterson MD, MSPH, FAAFP, ABIHM

 Short-term stress causes hormone changes that were life-saving thousands of years ago when our nervous systems adapted to deadly threats with a ‘fight-or-flight response.’
 Chronic stress that is sustained over time, including job stress, can lead to harmful effects on physical and emotional health.
 Co-workers and supervisors can be a source of conflict and stress.
 Overworking to gain recognition or promotion can interfere with family and friendships.
 Anxiety over job security is epidemic in uncertain economic climates.

-Common health consequences of job stress can include job-related injuries and pain, sleep disturbance, exhaustion, unhealthy eating and exercise habits, weight gain and weight loss, high blood pressure, diabetes, elevated cholesterol, cynicism, depression and suicide, digestive disturbances, impaired immunity and premature death.
+Common health consequences of job stress can include job-related injuries and pain, sleep disturbance, exhaustion, unhealthy eating and exercise habits, weight gain and weight loss, high blood pressure, diabetes, elevated cholesterol, cynicism, depression, digestive disturbances, impaired immunity and premature death.
 Workers’ pulse and blood pressure have been shown to increase simply from rumors of impending layoffs.
 Work-related injuries can increase during corporate downsizing.
 These effects are more common among blue-collar workers who have little control over decisions about their work.
 All these health impacts can be expected to increase in the older workers that make up an increasing part of the workforce.

-Employers are increasingly paying attention as workers describe their jobs as stressful, view their jobs as the number one stressor in their lives (more than family or finances) and believe there is more job stress than a generation ago.
+Employers are increasingly paying attention as workers describe their jobs as stressful, view their jobs as the number one stress in their lives (more than family or finances) and believe there is more job stress than a generation ago.
 Employers are especially concerned that highly stressed workers are more likely to be absent, consider quitting and cost the company more in health care payouts.

 Employers are also seeing more research showing that striving for a healthy working environment benefits both workers and company profits.
-Work site programs to combat job stress can include education in healthy eating, physical activity, emotional wellbeing, time management, assertiveness training, communication and social skills.
+Work site programs to combat job stress can include education in healthy eating, physical activity, emotional well-being, time management, assertiveness training, communication and social skills.
 Almost half of large US companies have general stress management programs and employee assistance programs that address individual needs of workers.

 Stress management programs emphasize balancing work and personal life commitments, maintaining a supportive group of friends, attitude adjustments, emotional intelligence and simple mind body skills.
 Just 5 minutes of ‘me time’ on work breaks can manage stress by walking, talking with supportive friends or sitting quietly with eyes closed, feeling the breath coming in and out.
 These techniques are especially helpful when you encounter emotional challenges.